|Sex Offender Residency Restrictions Fact Sheet [Last Update May 31, 2011]

 - “Preventing Sexual Violence: How Society Should Cope With Sex Offenders” (John Q. LaFond, 2005,

-vigilantism, loss of employment, residence, and relationships, difficulty in obtaining suitable housing,
+loss of employment, residence, and relationships, difficulty in obtaining suitable housing, and incentives to

 - Increased number of sex offenders failing to register, giving false addresses, or homeless